lacruzanthony/mock-personality-test/README.md

-# Project to join Teamway community.

-## Starting the project.
+# Personality test.

+## Available Scripts

+In the project directory, you can run:

+### `yarn install`

+Will add the dependencies-

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn test`

-* Install the dependencies in the root folder with: `yarn install`
+Launches the test runner in the interactive watch mode.\
-* Start the project: `yarn start`
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Checklist of requirements
 * ✅ Client in React, TypeScript and Jest.